Henry Cavendish (politician): Military service

-As a young man, perhaps under the guidance of his stepfather Sir William St Loe (Captain of the Guard for Queen Elizabeth the 1st), Cavendish had trained to proficiency in arms and later "won repute as a soldier".
+As a young man, perhaps under the guidance of his stepfather Sir William St Loe (Captain of the Guard for Elizabeth I), Cavendish had trained to proficiency in arms and later "won repute as a soldier".
 A man of passion, adventure, and courage (if not managerial skill) Henry eschewed the dandified life at court, as well as a settled home life, and registered for military service in 1574, age 24, to serve his country as a Volunteer Captain in the Netherlands in 1578, during the Dutch Revolt.
 Cavendish led a force of around 500 men, mostly from his family estates, and successfully fought off an attack by Spanish tercios led by Don Juan of Austria during the Battle of Rijmenam.
 War, however, was costly, and the expense of campaigning in the Netherlands, particularly to supply and transport his men, was likely the initial cause of his considerable debts, which amounted to £3,000 by 1584.